tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### Certificate

-The Certificate message contains the certificate to be used for authentication and any supporting certificates in the chain.
+The Certificate message contains the identity to be used for authentication, such as the end-entity certificate and any supporting certificates in the chain.
 This structure is defined in {{!TLS13}}, Section 4.4.2.

-The certificate message contains an opaque string called certificate_request_context, which is extracted from the authenticator request if present.
+The Certificate message contains an opaque string called certificate_request_context, which is extracted from the authenticator request if present.
 If no authenticator request is provided, the certificate_request_context can be chosen arbitrarily but MUST be unique within the scope of the connection and be unpredictable to the peer.

-The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
+Certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
 In particular, the certificate chain MUST be valid for the a signature algorithms indicated by the peer in the "signature_algorithms" and "signature_algorithms_cert"